wso2/carbon-analytics/features/org.wso2.carbon.siddhi.editor.core.feature/src/main/resources/docker-export/K8S-README.md

 Purpose of each file in the above archive is as follows.

 - **README.md**: This readme file.
-- **Dockerfile**: Docker image build script which contains all commands to assemble Siddhi Runner image.
+- **Dockerfile**: Docker image build script which contains all commands to assemble Streaming Integrator image.
 - **siddhi-files**: Directory which contains Siddhi files.
 (Note: These Siddhi files are already added in `siddhi-process.yaml`)
 - **siddhi-process.yaml**: `SiddhiProcess` YAML that used to deploy Siddhi apps directly in a Kubernetes cluster using Kubernetes custom resource definition.
-- **bundles**: Directory maintained for OSGI bundles which needs to be copied to Siddhi Runner image during the build phase.
+- **bundles**: Directory maintained for OSGI bundles which needs to be copied to Streaming Integrator image during the build phase.
 - **jars**: Directory maintained for Jar files which may not have their corresponding OSGi bundle implementation.
-These Jars will be converted as OSGI bundles and copied to Siddhi Runner image during the build phase.
+These Jars will be converted as OSGI bundles and copied to Streaming Integrator image during the build phase.

 ## Steps to Run